NLnetLabs/simdzone/SYNTAX.md

 quoted, but it may make sense to disallow fields that cannot contain structural characters to be quoted.

+> BIND does not accept quoted fields for A or NS RDATA.
+TTL values in SOA
+> RDATA, base64 Signature in DNSKEY RDATA, as well as type, class and TTL
+> header fields all result in a syntax error too if quoted.

 * Some integer fields allow for using symbolic values. e.g. the algorithm field in RRSIG records.

-* A freestanding @ denotes the current origin, but it really only makes sense for fields where a domain name is expected.
-The behavior is such that a domain name is inserted, NOT a simple text replacement.
+* RFC1035 states: A freestanding @ denotes the current origin.
+  There has been discussion in which locations @ is interpreted as the origin. e.g. how is a freestanding @ be interpreted in the RDATA section of a TXT RR.
+  Note that there is no mention of text expansion in the original text.
+A freestanding @ denotes the origin.
+As such, it stands to reason that it's use is limited to locations where domain names are expected, which also happens to be the most practical way to implement the functionality.

+  > This also seems to be the behavior that other name servers implement (at
+  > least BIND and PowerDNS).
+The BIND manual states: "When used in the label
+  > (or name) field, the asperand or at-sign (@) symbol represents the current
+  > origin.
+At the start of the zone file, it is the \<zone\_name\>, followed
+  > by a trailing dot (.).

-  > It may also make sense to interpret a quoted @ differently than a
+  > It may also make sense to interpret a quoted freestanding @ differently
-  > non-quoted one.
+  > than a non-quoted one.
+At least, BIND throws an error if a quoted
+  > freestanding @ is encountered in the RDATA sections for CNAME and NS RRs.
+  > However, a quoted freestanding @ is accepted and interpreted as origin
+  > if specified as the OWNER.

+  > Found mentions of what happens when a zone that uses freestanding @ in
+  > RDATA is written to disk.
+Of course, this particular scenario rarely occurs
+  > as it does not need to be written to disk when loaded on a primary and no
+  > file exists if received over AXFR/IXFR.
+However, it may make sense to
+  > implement optimistic compression of this form, and make it configurable.

-* Class and type names are mutually exclusive because the class is optional, so the parser cannot distinguish between the two in text representation.
+* Class and type names are mutually exclusive in practice.
+  RFC1035 states: The RR begins with optional TTL and class fields, ...
+  Therefore, if a type name matches a class name, the parser cannot distinguish between the two in text representation and must resort to generic notation (RFC3597) or, depending on the RDATA format for the record type, a look-ahead may be sufficient.
+Realistically, it is highly likely that because of this, no type name will ever match a class name.

+  > This means both can reside in the same table.

 * The encoding is non-ASCII.
 Some characters have special meaning, but users are technically allowed to put in non-printable octets outside the ASCII